Interactively shaping robot behaviour with unlabeled human instructions: Background and Related work

 Another existing method is to teach the robot to interpret continuous streams of control signals that are provided by the human teacher \cite{mathewson_simultaneous_2016}.
 In contrast to the first approach, the robot interacts only with the human and not with the environment.
 But yet, the main goal is only to interpret instructions and not to use them for task learning.

-A third approach consists in guiding a task learning process by interactively providing the robot with unlabeled instructions.
+A third approach consists in guiding a task-learning process by interactively providing the robot with unlabeled instructions.
 The robot simultaneously learns to interpret instructions and uses them for task learning.
 For example, in \cite{grizou_robot_2013}, the robot is provided with a set of hypotheses about possible tasks and instruction meanings.
-The robot then infers the task and instruction meanings that are the most coherent with respect to each other, and with respect to the history of observed instruction signals.
+The robot then infers the task and instruction meanings that are the most coherent with each other and with the history of observed instruction signals.

 It is important to understand the difference between these different settings.
 In the first two settings where the aim is only to interpret instructions, there is no challenge about the optimality or the sparsity of the provided instructions.